-It doesn’t matter whether your business is at the top of your industry or struggling to grow, understanding your customers’ experience is critical.
+It doesn’t matter whether your business is at the top of your industry or struggling to grow, understanding the customer experience is critical.

-So, here’s why feedback is so important and a few ways you can gather customer feedback for getting fresh insight, improving your products, and understanding how others perceive your brand.
+So, here's why client feedback is so important and a few ways to help you in gathering customer feedback for getting fresh insight, improving your products, and understanding how potential customers perceive your brand.

 Finding out what your customers think about your company and product is important.
-Asking for customer insights not only shows them that you value their responses but also that you want to improve your product and services using their positive and negative feedback.
-User feedback tells you how you can make customers happier so you can build their trust and make them feel like their input really matters.
-This creates good customer relationships with your users, improving customer loyalty and bringing repeat business.
+Asking for customer insight not only shows them that you value their responses but also that you want to improve your product and services using their positive and negative feedback.
+Client feedback tells you how you can appease an unhappy customer so you can build their trust and make them feel like their input on their customer journey really matters.
+This creates good customer relationships with your users, improving customer satisfaction and bringing repeat business.
 There is no downside to constructive customer feedback.

-Asking your customers what they think about your products and services is a big help when assessing how to improve your business.
-Customers may have insights that you may not have thought of, good and bad.
-Different types of feedback can help direct business development and change any negative feedback into positive.
+Asking your customers what they think about your products and services is a big help when assessing how to improve your business and to achieve customer success.
+Customers may have insights that you may not have thought of, good and bad and so it expands your knowledge base.
+Different types of feedback from existing customers can help direct business development and change any negative feedback into positive.

 Please don’t just use some boring customer feedback survey that your users have to trudge through.
-You want people to enjoy giving some feedback and not to find it tedious.
-Have the survey pop up right after their purchase to evaluate their experience navigating the website or send an email after delivery of goods or services to get direct feedback about what you’re selling.
+You want people to enjoy giving some honest feedback and not to find it tedious.
+Have the feedback form pop up right after their purchase to evaluate their experience navigating the website or send an email after delivery of goods or services to get direct feedback about what you’re selling.

 A great tool for doing this, and incentivising users to participate in giving feedback is a company called Starloop - their platform gives users the feel-good benefit of planting a tree for every review they submit on Facebook or Google.

-Companies cannot ignore social media and their followers when they are looking for feedback.
-While not scientific, Instagram polls are a way to test the waters around your business and your customer’s thoughts as well as get an idea of how engaging your Instagram content is.
+Companies cannot ignore social media and their followers when they are looking for actionable customer feedback.
+While not scientific, Instagram polls are a way to test the waters around your business and the general customer sentiment as well as get an idea of how engaging your Instagram content is.

-Interactive poll stickers let you ask certain questions and see results from people who see your story, offering insights and a chance for customer interactions.
+Interactive poll stickers let you ask every type of feedback question you can think of and see results from people who see your story, actionable insight and a chance for customer interaction.
 Any social media marketing needs to integrate with those who are monitoring customer experiences so they get the necessary data from Instagram followers to use it to improve their future experiences.